 6. Shared platform and ladders

 Busselton Jetty is a shared use facility.
 Along the length of the jetty there are numerous ladders and platforms that are shared by users including swimmers, fishers, snorkellers and divers.
 The furthest platform along Busselton Jetty is accessible by ramp along the western edge and is highly popular among all Jetty users.
-This area is also utilised for the operation of the Deep Sea Pool (ticket required for entry), including SeaTrek Undersea walk tours and Snorkel Tours.
-Priority access is provided here during Deep Sea Pool operating hours for tour patrons entering/exiting the water and those patrons requiring wheelchair access.
+This area is also utilised by Dive Busselton Jetty to operate SeaTrek Undersea walk tours and SCUBA tours.
+Priority access is provided for tour patrons entering/exiting the water and those patrons requiring wheelchair access.

 Private snorkellers/divers continue to have access to enter/exit the water from this platform.
-But due to the safety requirements for SeaTrek Undersea Walks, the purpose-built dual ladder is not available for private access during Deep Sea Pool operating hours.
-Alternative ladder access remains available at all times and private divers/snorkellers should liaise with the Deep Sea Pool staff onsite to determine the most suitable entry point for the time/s you wish to enter the water.
+But due to the safety requirements for SeaTrek Undersea Walks, priority use of the purpose-built dual ladder is given to tour patron and Dive Busselton Jetty staff.
+Alternative ladder access remains available at all times and private divers/snorkellers should liaise with the Dive Busselton Jetty staff onsite to determine the most suitable entry point for the time/s you wish to enter the water.
 As this platform is becoming ever popular, trolleys and gear must be stored further up from the entry/exit points.